-Since the Syrian crisis began in 2011 the conflict between government and armed opposition forces has escalated into a civil war in which over 465,000 people have been killed.
-According to the UN Office for the Coordination of Humanitarian Affairs (OCHA), as of April 2017 there were 5 million Syrian refugees and at least 6.3 million internally displaced persons (IDPs) - the largest number of people displaced by any conflict in the world.
-Over 13.5 million Syrians remain in dire need of humanitarian assistance, with 4.53 million people in inaccessible areas, including 540,000 people trapped in 11 besieged communities.
+Since the Syrian crisis began in 2011 the conflict between the government and opposition groups has escalated into a civil war where over 500,000 people have been killed.
+As of April there were over 5.7 million Syrian refugees and at least 6.6 million internally displaced persons - the largest number of people displaced by any conflict in the world.
+Over 13.1 million Syrians remain in dire need of humanitarian assistance.

-For over five years the UN Human Rights Council-mandated Commission of Inquiry (CoI) has reported that government forces have committed war crimes and crimes against humanity as a matter of state policy.
-Numerous armed opposition groups have also committed war crimes and violated international humanitarian law (IHL).
-On 6 September 2017 the CoI reported that a number of local ceasefire deals negotiated by parties to the conflict has resulted in the forced displacement of civilians, which constitutes a war crime.
+For over six years the Human Rights Council (HRC)-mandated Commission of Inquiry (CoI) has reported that government forces have committed war crimes and crimes against humanity as a matter of state policy.
+Numerous armed opposition groups have also committed war crimes.

-The so-called Islamic State of Iraq and the Levant (ISIL) also poses a direct threat to civilians, and its fighters have carried out crimes against humanity, including mass killings and sexual enslavement in areas under their control.
-According to the SOHR, ISIL has killed at least 3,700 civilians in Syria since June 2014.
+Although the so-called Islamic State of Iraq and the Levant (ISIL) no longer controls any cities within Syria, it continues to pose a threat to civilians, and its fighters have carried out crimes against humanity in areas under their control.
+According to the SOHR, ISIL has killed over 3,700 civilians in Syria since June 2014.

 The Syrian government, with support from its international allies, continues to utilize its military resources to retain power at all costs.
-The direct participation of Russian and Iranian forces in attacks on civilian populated areas makes them complicit in alleged war crimes.
-The recent alarming increase in civilian casualties during United States-led coalition airstrikes on ISIL also raises serious concerns regarding potential violations of IHL.
+The direct participation of Russian and Iranian forces in numerous attacks on civilian-populated areas, including eastern Ghouta, makes them complicit in alleged war crimes.

-Saudi Arabia, Turkey and Qatar continue to provide crucial assistance to some armed opposition groups.
+Saudi Arabia and Qatar continue to provide crucial assistance to some armed opposition groups.
+The United States also has several thousand troops working with armed opposition groups in former ISIL-occupied territories.
 However, the fracturing and radicalization of the opposition compounds the difficulty of achieving a negotiated political settlement.
-Meanwhile, ISIL and several other armed groups pose a direct threat to civilians, especially those from minority religious communities.

-The UNSC has been unable to enforce compliance with its resolutions, with bitter divisions over Syria evident amongst the permanent members.
+The UNSC has been unable to enforce compliance with its resolutions, with bitter divisions evident amongst the permanent members.
+Russia has systematically shielded Syria from accountability measures.
 Despite the current political impasse, Russia, United States, Iran, Turkey and Saudi Arabia remain essential to any potential negotiated settlement of the conflict.